 - When cool, cut half-moons shape cookies with a glass or a round biscuit cutter.
 Place them on a platter.

-- They keep well in a tightly covered container for up to 2 days.
+- Dust the cookies with powdered sugar and serve.
+They keep well in a tightly covered container for up to 2 days.

 Gigzi says